eclipse/omr/doc/compiler/il/ProgrammingIL.md

 ## IL

 * Firstly the IL is represented as DAGs rather than linear IR.
 * The main unit of IL instruction is a Node.
-A Node is a DAG so it can have one of more children (Noes) and (tbc) one or more parents (also Nodes).
+A Node is a DAG so it can have one of more children (Nodes) and (tbc) one or more parents (also Nodes).
 * There is a natural relationship between Nodes due to above, but additionally TreeTops are used to anchor Nodes at certain points.
   I think of TreeTops as equivalent to statement boundaries in a high level language.
 More on these later.